ian/rel/README.md

 - restart the GraphQL Server.
 You should see the frontend running at http://127.0.0.1:4000/svelte/

 Go to http://127.0.0.1:4000/altair or consume the endpoint in http://127.0.0.1:4000/graphql

+# Useful environment variables

+- REL_HOST: The host for the GraphQL endpoint
+- REL_PORT: The port for the GraphQL endpoint
+- REL_DEBUG: Enable debug messages(example: Cypher queries)
+- REDIS_HOST: The Redis host (with RedisGraph module enabled)
+- REDIS_PORT: The Redis port